 - Significant, unexplained transactions can cause concern for lenders.
 If you do make large purchases, ensure they are justifiable and not impulsive.

-Yes, mortgage lenders do look at spending habits as part of their assessment process.
-By understanding what lenders are looking for and improving your spending habits accordingly, you can enhance your mortgage application and increase your chances of securing a favourable deal.
 Being mindful of your financial behavior, creating a budget, reducing non-essential spending, and maintaining a strong savings habit are all steps in the right direction.
 Preparing well in advance and presenting a stable financial picture will help you navigate the mortgage process more smoothly and achieve your homeownership goals.

 A mortgage adviser can provide you with tailored advice and support to find the best lender and mortgage product for your financial situation.